staking-foundation/docs/docs/22-install.md

 ## Get involved!

-So far, Diva Operator testnetis relatively new and has only been tested in Intel, Geth and Teku.
+So far, Diva Operator testnet is relatively new and has only been tested in Intel, Geth and Teku.

-Get involved us by reporting bugs, suggesting improvements, and helping us test more client combinations!
+Get involved by reporting bugs, suggesting improvements, and helping us test more client combinations!